goauthentik/authentik/website/developer-docs/setup/full-dev-environment.md

 npm run build
 ```

-If you want to make changes to the UI, run `npm run watch` instead.
+If you want to live-edit the UI, you should run `make web-watch` instead.
+This will immediately update the UI with any changes you make so you can see the results in real time without needing to rebuild.

-To ensure the code is formatted well, run `npx eslint . --fix` and `npm run lit-analyse`.
+To format the frontend code, run `npx eslint . --fix` and `npm run lit-analyse`.

+## Running

+Now that the backend and frontend have been setup and built, you can start authentik by running `make run`. authentik should now be accessible at `localhost:9000`.